syedumerahmedcode/remove-duplicates/README.md

 ## Introduction

-In this project, we Write a method to remove duplicates from an unsorted linked list.
+In this project, we write a method to remove duplicates from an unsorted linked list.

 For Example;